Documentation

 Relay Configuration

-Relays are a great way to control high power devices using our raspberry pis low voltage GPIO.
-MudPi allows you add relays and control them by publishing events over redis to the channel the relay is listening on.
+Relays are a great way to control high-power devices using the Raspberry Pi's low-voltage GPIO.
+MudPi lets you add relays and control them by publishing events over Redis to the channel the relay is listening on.

 Relays can be configured for both the main MudPi controller and nodes.
-However it is recommended to use relays typically on a main controller for system reliability.
+However, it is recommended to use relays on the main controller for system reliability.

 {